Driving to Chamonix — stops en route to the Alps

 A little further on is the beautiful and historic Ferme du Temple hotel.

-At Manoir de Maffrecourt, (above) two lovely cottages, which sleep ten people between them, are perfectly geared up for ski stopovers, or could make a lovely place to extend your holiday.
+At Manoir de Maffrecourt, two lovely cottages, which sleep ten people between them, are perfectly geared up for ski stopovers, or could make a lovely place to extend your holiday.
 Lovely home-cooked dinner & breakfast are available too.

 300km from Calais: Epernay